sidgan/sidgan.github.com/aboutme.md

 I am a avid movie-watcher and book lover.
 I am also a Quoran.
 It has boosted my knowledge tremendously and greatly enhanced my appreciation for life.
 I like to travel too.

-## About blog

-Blog discussing my works leading from frobnications to tweaking and what I learnt from them.

-I still use [Tumblr](http://sidgan.tumblr.com/) for blogging.

 ## Projects